 - Independent Learning:

-Control of Error promotes autonomous education to children.
+Control of Error promotes autonomous education for children.
 The Montessori Materials do not require adult intervention and help children develop healthy self-esteem.

 - Instant Feedback: